houd1ni/WebsocketPromisify/README.md

     // Will count milliseconds for responses and put them to log function above.
     timer: false,
   // Set up.
     // Required.
-URL to connect.
+URL to connect without a protocol.
+    // Can start with /, then current page host and port will be used.
     url: 'localhost',
     // Timeout after sending a message before it drops with error.
     timeout: 1400,